 Another enthralling and suspenseful series written by James Patterson and David Ellis.
 Invisible is a #1 New York Times bestselling thriller.
 The New York Journal of Books has said “Invisible is a difficult book to read because of the sheer horror and mayhem, but it’s even tougher to put down.”
 Unsolved is the long-awaited chilling follow up sure to keep you on the edge.
 I highly recommend James Patterson’s Invisible series.

 •CLICK ON THE BOOKS TO PURCHASE ON AMAZON •

 *As an Amazon Associate, I earn on qualifying purchases.
 This Post Contains Affiliate Links.
-If You Click Through And Make A Purchase, I May Earn A Commission At No Cost To You.
+If You Click Through And Make A Purchase, I May Earn A Commission.

 FBI research analyst Emmy Dockery has recently been put on unpaid administrative leave.
 Her twin sister Marta had recently been killed in a fire that investigators insist was accidental.
 However, there’s been a large number of other victims from fires deemed accidental.
 Emmy has put her career in jeopardy by insisting that the ‘explained’ fires were actually murders and that they are all somehow connected.

 Everyone seems to think that Emmy has gone mad, however, she actually has a unique skill, she sees connections that others tend to miss.
 Emmy has put her personal grief on hold in order to find the evidence needed to prove her theory is indeed correct.

 Emmy’s biggest hurdle has been trying to convince her bitter boss, FBI Director Julius Dickinson (aka ‘The Dick’) to allow an investigation.
 They have a history, he’s the one who had Emmy brought up on disciplinary charges, which resulted in suspension.
 Therefore, it won’t be easy.